rkaidkro/bankerbot-budget-buddy/README.md

 ## 🧠 Why Though?

-This was born from a mate yelling "Copilot’s cooked it again" and Luna going full goblin-mode on lovable.dev until a dashboard appeared.
+This was born from a mate yelling "Copilot’s cooked it again" and Dutchie going full goblin-mode.

 No logins.
 No cloud.
 No SaaS fees.
 Just you, your trauma-spending, and some nicely rounded UI boxes.